adamwathan/eloquent-oauth/readme.md

 > Note: The Instagram API does not allow you to retrieve the user's email address, so unfortunately that field will always be `null` for the Instagram provider.

-## Supported Providers

-- Facebook
-- GitHub
-- Google
-- LinkedIn
-- Instagram

->The package is still in it's early infancy obviously.
-Support will be added for other providers as time goes on.

->Feel free to open an issue if you would like support for a particular provider, or even better, submit a pull request.